gchq/stroom-docs/HOWTOs/General/EnablingProcessorsHowTo.md

 # Stroom HOWTO - Enabling Processors for a Pipeline

+### Document Properties

-Author: John Doe  \
+* Author: John Doe
-Last Updated: 30 Mar 2020 \
+* Last Updated: 30 Mar 2020
-Recommended Additional Documentation: Stroom HOWTO - Task Maintenance
+* Recommended Additional Documentation:
+HOWTO - Creating a Simple Reference Feed
+* Version Information: Created with Stroom v6

+## Introduction

 A pipeline is a structure that allows for the processing of streams of data.
 Once you have defined a pipeline, built its structure, and tested it via 'Stepping' the pipeline, you will want to enable the automatic processing of raw event data streams.